 The Department of Romance Languages and Literatures strongly encourages all of its students to study abroad, both to strengthen their linguistic skills and to benefit from the experience of living in another culture.
 Boston College offers a variety of study abroad options of specific interest to students studying French, Italian, or Spanish.
-For a general overview of semester and academic-year study abroad programs and to apply, visit the Office of International Programs located at Hovey House.
+For a general overview of semester and academic-year study abroad programs and to apply, visit the Office of Global Education located at Hovey House.

 Guidelines and Policies on Study Abroad

 Although most study-abroad courses can count towards the general elective requirement for graduation, students should be aware that not all the courses offered by study-abroad programs available to BC students are automatically acceptable toward the RLL major or minor or BC graduation requirements (e.g., fulfillment of the College's language proficiency requirement with study-abroad courses in French, Italian, Spanish, or Portuguese, which necessitate the approval of the RLL Department).

 Students intending to study abroad are urged to gain approval for specific courses before departing.
 Students who seek approval only after they return from abroad risk not getting credit for study-abroad courses.
 Final approval of courses taken abroad requires the signature of the department's Study Abroad Advisors: for French, Prof. Kevin Newmark; for Italian, Prof. Mattia Acetoso and for Spanish, Prof. Sarah Beckjord.
 To obtain approval for courses, students must complete the "Study Abroad Course Evaluation Form" available online from the Student Services.
 Once completed and submitted online, the form will be automatically directed to the appropriate RLL faculty member for approval.)

 Please note: Approval for Core "Cultural Diversity" courses taken abroad are handled by the Office of the Associate Dean for the Core.

 "Lit Core" credit is not given for any study-abroad courses.